RasaHQ/helpdesk-assistant/data/nlu.md

 - can you please help me

 ## intent:problem_email
-- Application won't install
 - my outlook application won't open
 - I'm having issues with outlook.
 - issues with outlook
-- Application will not open
+- outlook application will not open
 - there's a problem with my email
 - something is broken with outlook
+- I can't log in to my email
+- can't log in to outlook
+- my email won't let me log in
+- i have a problem with my email

 ## intent:inform
 - my email is test@example.com